anydotcrypto/docs.any.sender/docs/echoWalkthrough/README.md

     npm i
     ```

 5. Get access to a JSON RPC url for the Ropsten network.
 If you don't have access to a Ropsten node you can create an account with [Infura.io](https://infura.io/).
-To create an account do the following: Register, verify mail, create new project in Infura, Select the View Project button, select the Ropsten endpoint from the dropdown and copy the url. eg. ropsten.infura.io/v3/268eda053b2a35cb846ee997fb879282.
+To create an account do the following: Register, verify mail, create new project in Infura, Select the View Project button, select the Ropsten endpoint from the dropdown and copy the url. e.g. ropsten.infura.io/v3/268eda053b2a35cb846ee997fb879282.

-    You can save the json rpc url into [scratchpad.tx](./scratchpad.txt), you'll need it later.
+    Copy the json rpc url for later use.

 6. If you already have an Ethereum address you'd like to test with, you can use that - you'll need to export the private key (you can also export keyfile, or a mnemonic) from your wallet.
 Otherwise you can create a new account by running [generateAccount.js](./generateAccount.js)
     ```
     node generateAccount.js
     ```
-    and copy the private key and address for later use.
-You can save them into [scratchpad.txt](./scratchpad.txt).
+    Copy the private key and address for later use.

 7. Get some ropsten Eth for the user account you just created.